Wedding Food Poisoning Compensation Claims – How Much Compensation Can I Claim? How To Claim?

 - To make up for loss of earnings if you had to take time away from work.

-- To compensate you for out of pocket costs such as medical fees and travel costs.
+- To compensate you for out of pocket costs such as medical bills and travel costs.

-- To cover the cost of any in-home help you need, such as a nurse of a cleaner.
+- To cover the cost of any domestic help you need, such as a nurse or a care team.

 Calculate How Much You Could Claim For Food Poisoning At Your Wedding